While it would be comforting to Donald

 is essentially doing well: Unemployment is low (4.1 percent) and the stock

-market has been reaching unprecedented heights (in par
+market has been reaching unprecedented heights (in part because investors acquire

 believed that Trump would look out for them).
 The poor are largely ignored; in addition, and the Trump White House is seriously considering further reductions in welfare